 What is Depression?

-Minor depression is characterized as lasting for two weeks or longer.
-One example is postpartum depression which can occur after a mother gives birth and is dealing with hormonal changes along with the new responsibilities of a baby; this affects about 15% of women who have children.
+Is characterized as lasting for two weeks or longer, but they do not meet the full criteria for major depression.
+One example is postpartum depression which can occur after a mother gives birth and is dealing with hormonal changes along with the new responsibilities of a baby.
+This affects about 15% of women who have children.

-Another includes Seasonal Affective Disorder (SAD), which occurs from the changes in seasons, and appears during the winter, is lifted during the spring and summer.
-Anti-depressants and light therapy are often traditional treatments for this.
+Another includes Seasonal affective disorder (SAD), which occurs from the changes in seasons, and appears during the winter, is lifted during the spring and summer.
+Anti-depressants and light therapy are often popular treatments for this.

 - Persistently sad & anxious

 - Feelings of hopelessness & pessimism

 - Guilt and worthlessness

 People with depressive illnesses do not all experience the same symptoms, and the severity and frequency of the symptoms can vary as well.
 So it is important to seek a medical professional if you think you may be depressed.

 It’s important that you trust your Psychiatrist.
 There are hundreds of Psychiatrists to choose from; however, not all doctors are created equal.
 That’s why we’ve selected your city’s best Psychiatrists – to make the decision process easier for you and your family.

 For your peace of mind, Top10MD Psychiatrists’ credentials are validated yearly to verify medical licenses have no serious patient care sanctions, current Board Certifications in their given medical specialty, current DEA & DPS licenses, and malpractice insurance.
 A Top10MD has at least 5+ years experience or has performed 300+ procedures in their given specialty and a current Patient Satisfaction Score of 8.5 or higher.